Contact us whenever you need it!

 What Is an Emergency Power of Attorney?

-It is a legal document authorizing an individual to make financial, medical, and other crucial decisions on behalf of someone who has been mentally incapacitated.
+It is a legal document allowing an individual to make financial, medical, and other decisions on someone’s behalf who cannot think for themselves.

-Similarly, the document is called an emergency power of attorney because it is triggered by an emergency or accident that renders the principal unable to make sound decisions.
+Similarly, the document is called an emergency power of attorney because it is triggered by an emergency or accident that causes the principal’s inability to make rational decisions.

-To prepare for such circumstances, it is in the best interest of older adults to sign an emergency power of attorney while they are still healthy.
-It is a form of protection for their finances, properties, and health.
+To prepare for such events, it is in the best interest of older adults to sign an emergency power of attorney while they are still healthy.
+It acts as protection for their finances, properties, and health.

-Having an emergency POA will also prevent arguments among family members when important decisions must be made.
-While input from kin are welcome, ultimately, it will be the person with the power of attorney who will make the final, most crucial decisions.
+Having an emergency POA will also prevent arguments among family members when decisions must be made.
+While input from family is welcome, ultimately, it will be the person with the power of attorney who will make the final decisions.

 What Are Emergency Powers and When Are They Needed?

-Emergency powers refer to crucial decisions the agent has to make.
-For older adults, they can designate an agent to make medical decisions on their behalf.
+Emergency powers refer to important decisions the agent has to make.
+For older adults, they can choose an agent to make medical decisions on their behalf.

-The principal must be mentally fit to create or initiate an emergency power of attorney.
-The vested authority in the emergency POA will take effect when the principal becomes mentally incapacitated due to the following:
+The principal must be mentally fit to create or startan emergency power of attorney.
+The given authority in the emergency POA will take effect when the principal becomes mentally unable to function due to the following:

 • Disability